 Audio described shows can help people who are blind or partially sighted.

-Audio-described shows also have two extra elements to them to help enhance your understanding.
+Audio-described shows also have two extra elements to them to help enhance your experience:

 Touch tours

 These take place before the audio-described show.
-Hosted by the two describers whom you will hear later through your headsets, you will be escorted by them to the stage to look, touch and feel the set and costumes.
-If time allows you could meet some of the actors from the show.
+The touch tour will be hosted by the two describers who you will hear later through your headsets.
+They will escort you to the stage to look, touch and feel the set and costumes.
+If there's enough time, you could also meet some of the actors from the show.
 The touch tour is free to attend, but you need to book it when you book your ticket for an audio-described show.

 Audio notes

 These are recorded for each audio-described performance and sent out to you before the show.
 They describe the characters in the show, the plot, the look and feel of the show, and any other directorial notes that are important for you to know about.
 The notes are repeated live just before the show starts.
-Listen to a sample of the audio notes below.
+Listen to a sample of the audio notes in the video above.

-Audio note CD’s are also available on request, all requests should be sent to access@rsc.org.uk or on 01789 331275.
+CDs of audio notes are also available on request.
+Please send all requests to access@rsc.org.uk or call us on 01789 331275.

 Go to our Assisted Performances page to see our list of accessible performances, including audio described shows.